Frequently Asked Questions

 An Expression of Interest (EOI) process has been designed to help manage sub-study proposals.
 EOI submissions are encouraged from clinicians, researchers, potential funders and others.
 Both national and international investigators are welcomed.
 EOI submissions will be subject to scientific review by the ACORN Project Steering Committee to ensure quality, rigour, fit and other important criteria.

-Please note: all possible Sub-study EOI lead investigators are required to first discuss their proposal and study-idea with either Prof Jon Adams (firstname.lastname@example.org) or Prof David Sibbritt (email@example.com).
+Please note: all possible Sub-study EOI lead investigators are required to first discuss their proposal and study-idea with either Distinguished Professor Jon Adams (firstname.lastname@example.org) or Professor David Sibbritt (email@example.com).
 Below you will find links to both the official ACORN Sub-study EOI Application Form and the ACORN Sub-study proposal guidelines:

 ACORN is also focused upon research capacity building.
-Masters and PhD students and/or supervisors of such students (where applicable) are also very much welcomed and are strongly encouraged to contact the ACORN Project Chief Investigators (either Prof Jon Adams or Prof David Sibbritt) if they wish to enquire re: drawing upon the ACORN national practitioner database for recruitment purposes.
-The student does NOT have to enrol at UTS and may be enrolled at another university.
-Potential Masters and PhD students who wish to enrol at UTS as part of the ACORN study may contact either Prof Jon Adams or Prof David Sibbritt for further information.
+Masters and PhD students and/or supervisors of such students (where applicable) are also very much welcomed and are strongly encouraged to contact the ACORN Project Chief Investigators (either Distinguished Prof Jon Adams or Prof David Sibbritt) if they wish to enquire re: drawing upon the ACORN national practitioner database for recruitment purposes.
+The student does NOT have to enrol at University of Technology Sydney and may be enrolled at another university.
+Potential Masters and PhD students who wish to enrol at University of Technology Sydney as part of the ACORN study may contact either Distinguished Prof Jon Adams or Prof David Sibbritt for further information.